golangis/SGI-2023-2024/tp3/README.md

 	- Slow speed for the opponent.
 [Powerup Icon](./textures/powerup.png)

 * Before the powerup takes effect, the user will be asked to choose an obstacle type and then place it somewhere on the track.
-The obstacle effects are:
+The obstacle effects are: (NOT IMPLEMENTED YET)
 	- Red Car - Super speed for the opponnent;
 	[Red Car Icon](./textures/speed_obstacle.png)
 	- Internet Explorer - Slow speed for the player;